-No one can experience this level of stress and anxiety without suffering serious mental health problems.
-This population is at high risk for post traumatic stress disorder, depression, suicide, domestic violence, and homicide.
+No one can experience this level of stress and anxiety without suffering from serious mental health problems.
+This population is at high risk for post-traumatic stress disorder, depression, suicide, domestic violence, and homicide.
 Issues of deteriorating physical health arise as stress takes its toll.

 Problems related to divorce will continue long after the final decree is signed and the last court appearance is over.
 The psychological damage to children and the target parent is unlikely to ever be reversed.

 Understanding the raging controversies surrounding PA/PAS is extremely difficult.
 “Thinking” people don’t have the advantage of living with the certainty of seeing things as only black and white.
 Since rational people aren’t sure what the truth is, they don’t want to take sides until they can decipher the facts.
 They will research an issue.
 They realize that people may be solidly convinced of their opinions and that they present their opinions as facts.
 Thinking people wait, investigate, and figure things out.
 They realize that they will have to live in mystery until the facts are clear; whereas, for non-thinking people, there is no mystery, so real is their certainty.